lkilpatrick/gitstream-mkdocs/docs/21_gitstream-context.md

 - [`source`](#source-context)
 - [`repo`](#repo-context)

+### Structures

-The following structures definitions:
+The following structures are used in the context objects:

 - [`FileMetadata`](#filemetadata-structure)
 - [`FileDiff`](#filediff-structure)
 - [`Contributor`](#contributor-structure)

+### Example

-Example context object for a PR that changed few lines in a `README.md` file:
+Context object for a PR that changed few lines in a `README.md` file:

 ```json
 {